 sheilapic76, CC BY 2.0, via Wikimedia Commons

-Dolphins are slimmer and sleeker than porpoises are.
+Dolphins are slimmer, sleeker, and have leaner bodies than porpoises.
 They can move at higher speeds through the ocean while hunting with longer beaks or mouths.
 They also have a more pronounced smile or grin in comparison to porpoises.
 Their teeth are shaped differently and dolphins also have a curved or hooked fin on their backs, according to Live Science.

 Dolphins also have a variable number of teeth, ranging from 14 up to 240 in the mouth of the spinner dolphin.
 The size of their teeth, as well as the position and shape depends on their species.
 The majority of ocean dolphins have cone-shaped teeth used for catching fish.